 - Further Information

-The former Department Families, Housing, Community Services and Indigenous Affairs Requirements for Grants under the New Tax System
+The Department of Social Services Requirements for Grants under the New Tax System

 The points raised in this letter should be familiar to you from the broader publicity given to The New Tax System and GST.
 However some of the implications may not be as well understood, and this and subsequent circulars will help to ensure that we all comply with our GST obligations.